symfony/symfony-docs/routing.rst

         resource: ../../src/Kernel.php
         type: annotation

-This configuration tells Symfony to look for routes defined as annotations in any PHP class stored in the ``src/Controller/`` directory.
+This configuration tells Symfony to look for routes defined as annotations/attributes in any PHP class stored in the ``src/Controller/`` directory.

 Suppose you want to define a route for the ``/blog`` URL in your application.
 To do so, create a :doc:`controller class </controller>` like the following: